Is it possible to long for Christmas memories like a Filipino Bibingka Rice Cake in July?

 - 1/2 cup grated Gouda cheese

-- 2 Tablespoons melted, for brushing unsalted butter
+- 2 Tablespoons melted unsalted butter for brushing top of bibingka cakes

-- 2 large pieces cut to fit and line 9-inch round pans (from Asian markets) banana leaves
+- 2 large whole pieces banana leaves cut to fit and line 9-inch round pans

 - To make the bibingka: Preheat the oven to 425 F degrees and prepare two 9-inch pie pans lined with parchment paper or banana leaves.

 - In a large bowl, combine the flour, 1/4 cup sugar, baking powder and salt in a bowl.
-Add the galapong and whisk to combine so that no more lumps remain.
+Add the galapong and mix well so that no more lumps remain.
 Stir in egg yolks, coconut milk, and regular milk.

 - In the clean bowl of an electric mixer fitted with a whisk attachment, beat the egg whites till stiff.
 Fold the whites into the galapong mixture.

 - Grease the banana leaves lining the pans with softened butter.
 Divide the mixture between the lined pans.
-If you're using salted eggs, nestle a quarter into the middle of each cake.
-Sprinkle each cake with 2 tablespoons of the Gouda, followed by 2 tablespoons of the feta, and finally 1 teaspoon of the sugar.
+Nestle each salted egg quarter into the middle of each cake.
+Sprinkle each cake with 2 tablespoons of the Gouda, and 2 tablespoons of the feta, and lastly the sugar.

 - Set the cakes on the top rack of the oven and bake until firm and set, for about 20 minutes.
 It should be lightly browned on top.
 If the bibingkas are firm but not browned, preheat the broiler and broil them 6 inches from the heat source, watching it carefully till it is bubbly and light brown, in 3 minutes.